yottaltd/alloy-interview-dotnet-test/README.md

 ### The MVP

-* The json queries must be parsed into a single model representing any type of query that could be made
+* The json queries must be parsed into a minimal set of models representing any type of query that could be made
 * The query must be made and return the correct items
 * The execution of the query must be ready to scale to large datasets
 * At least one unit test method needs to be written for each query shape